borisdev/resume/resume.md

 ### Start-up partner and full-stack developer at Map Decisions, 2014

-Map Decisions was a mobile app to automate street sign inspection for city Public Works departments.
+Map Decisions was a mobile app, which I built, to automate street sign inspection for city Public Works departments.

 ### Start-up partner and analytics developer at Geoscore, 2014

 [Geoscore](http://geoscore.com/) ([repo](https://github.com/schmidtc/geoscore))
-was an app for customer's to rank and visualize 100,000+ neighborhoods based on their individual weighted preferences of different socio-demographic factors.
+was an app to compare and visualize neighborhoods based on user livability preferences.
+We ran Google Ad experiments around an SEO strategy of user's entering addresses in Google search queries.

 ### Developer at Urban Mapping, 2011-2013